UVA-MLSys/Big-Data-Systems/Team 5/README_PROJECT_DESCRIPTION.md

 # Costs

-When using the AutoML for model training with the default settings, the major cost drivers were training on processing on large instances, specificall
+When using the AutoML for model training with the default settings, the major cost drivers were training and processing on large instances, specifically the ml.m5.12x and the ml.rd.16x instances.

 The costs for training the model using the AutoML were as follows:

 - $2.765 per Training ml.m5.12xlarge hour  for 25.094 hours , $69.38
-- $4.838 per Processing ml.r5,16xlarge hour for 8.046 hrs , $38.93
+- $4.838 per Processing ml.r5.16xlarge hour for 8.046 hrs , $38.93

 The total costs for running our model training in the AutoML environment were $109.88.